 History of Nathu La Pass

-Historically Nathu La Pass is an offshoot of the Old Silk Route which stretches upto 563 kms.
-The old silk route connects Lhasa in Tibet with the plains of Bengal.
+Historically, Nathu La Pass is an offshoot of the Old Silk Route which stretches up to 563 kms.
+The old silk route connects Lhasa in Tibet with the plains of West Bengal in India.
 The significance of this route was realised in 1873 after which Nathu La played a key role in 1903-1904 during the British expedition to Tibet.
-In 1904 Yound husband, the commissioner to Tibet led a successful expedition through this pass to capture Lhasa.
+In 1904, Major Francis Younghusband, the commissioner to Tibet led a successful expedition through this pass to capture Lhasa.
 This led to setting up of a number of important trading posts in Tibet by the British Empire.
-Later on Sikkim has a new option of joining the newly independent India.
-On this Sikkim agreed to be a protectorate of India under which India was allowed to man the borders.
+Later on, in 1947-48 Sikkim has a new option of joining the newly independent India.
+On this, Sikkim agreed to be a protectorate of India under which India was allowed to man the borders.
 Since then Nathu La Pass played a major role between India and China.
+Nathu La Pass was a major corridor of passage between India and Tibet before it was closed in 1962.

 Geography of Nathu La Pass